-For starters, the cynics of you (me too) have already thought "no promises."
+For starters, the cynic in me has already thought, "no promises."

 We can make this list go on and on, but you get the gist.